joshdoman/descriptor-encrypt/README.md

     *   `<DESCRIPTOR_STRING>`: The Bitcoin descriptor string to encrypt.

     **Options**:
-    *   `-w, --with-full-secrecy`: Enable full secrecy mode, which leaks no information about key inclusion without full decryption.
+    *   `-w, --with-full-secrecy`: Enables full secrecy mode, which leaks no information about key inclusion without full decryption.

 *   #### Decrypt a Descriptor
     Decrypts hex-encoded encrypted descriptor data using a set of public keys.